KiranGaikwad2020/Academic-Automation/README.md

 ### 1.2 Output
 - Execute the command on Ubuntu Terminal : **python3 filename.py**
 - This execution generates the output file in xlsx, with the classification categories as Outstanding, Good and Poor.

+### 1.3 Achievement
+- Before this automation, time required to generate the xls sheet with the claissifcation Outstanding, Good and Poor was 20-30 mintues, but with this automation time required to geenrate classified xls sheet is ~ 5-7 Seconds.